-On May 1, 2020, the Center entered into a revolving line of credit agreement with the Bank of Tokyo-Mitsubishi UFJ, Ltd. in the amount of \$35,000,000 through October 31, 2020.
-Funds drawn on this line bore interest at the bank's reference interest rate, which was equivalent to the U.S. prime rate.
-Funds drawn on this line was secured by all assets of the Center.
-On June 1, 2021, the Center entered into a new revolving line of credit agreement with MUFG Union Bank, N.A. in the amount of \$35,000,000 which expired on September 30, 2021.
-Funds drawn on this line bore interest at the bank's reference interest rate, which was equivalent to the U.S. prime rate, which was 3.25% as of June 30, 2021.
-Funds drawn on this line of credit was secured by all assets of the Center.
+On May 20, 2022, the Center entered into a revolving line of credit agreement with MUFG Union Bank, N.A. in the amount of \$35,000,000 with a term beginning on June 1, 2022 and expiring on September 30, 2022.
+Funds drawn on this line bore interest at the bank's reference interest rate, which was equivalent to the U.S. prime rate, which was 4.75% as of June 30, 2022.
+Funds drawn on this line of credit were secured by all assets of the Center.
 The terms of the agreement included certain nonfinancial covenants.
-The Center was in compliance with these financial covenants as of June 30, 2021.
-There was no outstanding balance on the line of credit at June 30, 2021.
+The Center was in compliance with these financial covenants as of June 30, 2022.
+There was no outstanding balance on the line of credit at June 30, 2022.

-In addition, the Center entered into an uncommitted line of credit with the Bank of Tokyo-Mitsubishi UFJ, Ltd. on May 1, 2020 for \$35,000,000 with a term beginning on November 1, 2020 and expiring on April 30, 2021.
-The Center entered into a new uncommitted line of credit with MUFG Union Bank, N.A. on June 1, 2021 for \$35,000,000 with a term beginning on October 1, 2021 and expiring on May 31, 2022.
+In addition, the Center entered into an uncommitted line of credit with MUFG Union Bank, N.A. on May 20, 2022 for \$35,000,000 with a term beginning on October 1, 2022 and expiring on May 31, 2023.
 Borrowing under the uncommitted line of credit is at the sole discretion of the Bank and loans under this line shall not exceed the lesser of (1) the aggregate amount of reimbursable amounts already approved by DDS or (2) amounts certified by DDS as payable to the Center under the DDS approved budgets which, in either case, must be demonstrated to the Bank in writing.
 Funds drawn on this line bears interest at the bank's reference interest rate, which was equivalent to the U.S. prime rate.
 In addition, funds drawn on this line is secured by all assets of the Center.
 The terms of the agreement also included certain nonfinancial covenants.